Loading

 M. G. Ramachandran Filmography

-M. G. Ramachandran (17 January 1917 – 24 December 1987), popularly known by his initials "MGR", was an Indian actor, director and producer who had an extensive career primarily in Tamil language films.
+M. G. Ramachandran (17 January 1917 – 24 December 1987), popularly known by his initials "MGR", was an Indian actor, film director and film producer who had an extensive career primarily in Tamil language films.
 After starring in numerous commercially successful films from the 1950s to the early 1970s, he has continued to hold a matinée idol status in Tamil Nadu.
 Ramachandran made his debut in Ellis R. Dungan's 1936 film Sathi Leelavathi, where he played a police inspector.
 He followed it with a string of minor appearances and supporting roles in many films, notably Ashok Kumar (1941), where he played the general of emperor Ashoka's army, and as a captain in Dungan's Meera (1945).

 Ramachandran's breakthrough came with his first lead role in A. S. A. Sami's swashbuckler film Rajakumari (1947) where he played a villager who marries a princess.
 Based on the Arabian Nights, Rajakumari was a commercially successful venture.
 He established himself as an action hero akin to Errol Flynn and Douglas Fairbanks in Tamil cinema with Manthiri Kumari (1950) and Marmayogi (1951).
 Both films had political undertones which earned Ramachandran a Robin Hood persona of being a champion for the downtrodden.
 His performance as the caring brother Rajendran who tries to keep his family together in En Thangai (1952) earned him critical acclaim.
 In 1953, he made his debut in Malayalam films opposite B. S. Saroja in Genova.
 Ramachandran continued to play roles which enabled him to adopt his ideas of fighting injustice meted out to the poor such as an outlaw in Malaikkallan (1954), and Nadodi Mannan (1958).
 In the latter, he featured in dual roles, as a king and a commoner, for the first time in his career.
 Both Malaikkallan and Nadodi Mannan were commercially successful, becoming the highest-grossing films of their respective release years.
 In addition to social dramas, Ramachandran received positive feedback and commercial success for swashbuckler films such as Alibabavum 40 Thirudargalum (1956), the first South Indian full-length colour film, Madurai Veeran (1956), Chakravarthi Thirumagal and Mahadevi (both released in 1957).